 - Implemented a fair and consistent way to assess school facilities.
 The Kentucky Facilities Inventory and Classification System assesses the physical condition, educational suitability and technology readiness of the schools to guide funding decisions.

 - Raised the compulsory school age to 18.
 Senate Bill 97 (2013) cleared the way for districts to adopt a policy raising the compulsory school age to 18 starting in the 2015-16 school year.
-To date, 159 of the state’s 173 school districts have done so.
-The new compulsory school age policy will become mandatory statewide in the 2017-18 school year.
+To date, 170 of the state’s 173 school districts have approved a policy and the rest plan to do so.
+The new compulsory school age policy will take effect in many districts as early as the fall of 2015 and becomes mandatory statewide no later than the 2017-18 school year.